ulissigroup/vasp-interactive/README.md

 time compared with classic `Vasp` calculator (combined with ASE optimizers such as BFGS), since less electronic steps are required and program spin-up time is drastically reduced.

-**NOTE**: currently the code only works with VASP version >= 6.
+**NOTE: currently the code only works with VASP version >= 6.**

 In principle older version of VASP can be compatible but user needs to make custom patches to `main.F` in VASP source code to disable chunked output.

 ## How to use